Parent and

 The aim of this work to strengthen the growing relationship between mother/father and baby through play and interaction, promote reflective functioning in parents and support parents to understand and encourage their child’s development.

-All parents that use the families that use the parent and infant unit can benefit from aftercare services post discharge.
+All parents discharged from the the parent and infant unit can benefit from aftercare.
 This is a really useful way of continuing to build on skills and personal development achieved whilst resident on the unit.

 Parents! – Have you been referred to the Parent and Infant Unit?

-There is a lot of information in this website but you still probably have loads of questions.
-Please ring Marie O’ Riordan, unit manager on 021 4357730 if you want to talk more about the Parent and Infant unit and she will try to answer your questions.
+Please ring Marie O’ Riordan, Parent & Infant Unit Manager on 021 4357730 if you want to talk more about the Parent and Infant unit and she will try to answer your questions.

 Any family where there are concerns for the infant’s safety, protection and/or welfare can be referred to the Parent and Infant unit.
 Infant up to 2.5 years are eligible to attend with their parent(s) of any age.
 Single parents or couples can be referred.
 Typical referrals include: